• Skip to main content

 • You can also bake the wontons in the oven or an air fryer if you have the luxury of having one.

-Crab rangoon half piece
+crab rangoon half piece

 🥗 What to serve with